cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 **Note:** Escaping characters only works when searching all columns.
 It currently does not work for column-specific searching.
 This will be fixed in a future release.

+Columns with names that contain spaces, quotes, or characters other than letters and numbers currently do not work when searching a specific column.
+This will be fixed in a future release.

 <a id="the_select_menu"> </a>
 ## The Select Menu